 OMG — time for “The Bachelor” — YES.
 It’s amazing what some good ol’ American reality TV can do for the soul when you’re abroad.

 11:30 PM: After finishing up all of my freelance work, collapse into my bed.
 I get to see my kiddos tomorrow!

 Feel so, so thankful for a beautiful life and the many beautiful weeks that comprise it.

 Susan is currently living in Ketchikan, Alaska, where she works as the office manager for a sea kayaking company.
-If you’re sick of your cubicle and are yearning for something different, learn more about seasonal adventure jobs on her blog, Travel Junkette.
-Or, catch up with her on Twitter and Facebook.
+If you’re sick of your cubicle and are yearning for something different, learn more about seasonal adventure jobs on her website Susan Shain (formerly Travel Junkette).
+Or, catch up with her on Twitter.